elitpaulr/pandi-content-gen-b2-first/docs/topic_selection_guide.md

 # B2 First Topic Selection Guide

+> **Note:** The canonical source for all B2 First recommended topics and categories is now `knowledge_base/b2_first_recommended_topics.json`.
+All topic/category data in this guide is derived from or should be cross-checked with that file.

 ## Overview

 This guide provides comprehensive information about topic selection for Cambridge B2 First Reading Part 5 tasks.
 Understanding proper topic selection is crucial for creating authentic, engaging, and appropriately challenging content for intermediate-upper intermediate learners.

 ## Topic Categories

+> See `knowledge_base/b2_first_recommended_topics.json` for the full, up-to-date list of categories, topics, and usage guidelines.

 ### 🏃‍♂️ Sport & Fitness
 **Focus**: Physical activities, health, wellness, athletic performance